KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 |added dropout layers     |(did not comment)       |2                      |
 |trainable ImageNet layers|(did not comment)       |made last 10% trainable|

 The trained model had all F1 scores above 99.7% in 10 epochs or less.
-Here are the changes that have made the metrics better and the training runtimes shorter.
+Here are the changes that have made the metrics better and the training shorter.

 1.  used ResNet-101.
 See “GAmodel.py.”
 The paper used ResNet-18 and ResNet-50.
 I thought it would be interesting if I used the more complex model architecture here.

 2.  changed the learning rate from 1E-4 to 1E-1.
 See “GAmain.py.”
 I gradually increased the learning rate from 1E-4 to 1E-1.
-The model could learn faster, without losing its mind.
+The model learned faster, without losing its mind.

 3.  added two Dropout layers, with drop out rates at .4 and .3 respectively.
 See “GAmodel.py.”
-I added these because I usually do add them when training models.
+I added these just to see what would happen.

 4.  made 10% of the ImageNet layers trainable.
 See “GAmodel.py.”
 I made these layers trainable on a lark, not knowing if they would make a difference.
 They did.